material-motion/material-motion/specifications/directors.md

 # Directors

 A Director is an entity that describes an interactive experience.
-Directors make use of a Runtime.

-**Logic**.
-Directors often involve a combination of conditional logic and Plans.

 TODO: Create a flow chart showing the states a Director goes through.
 E.g. setUp, tearDown at a minimum.